Twister915/Engine/README.md

   * Always use tabs, not spaces, this will make the code very unorganized and hard to read.
   * Do not use line breaks mid line, use the entire line, do not break, no matter the length.
   * Make sure to always format with IntelliJ IDEA, as this will get you very close to what your code should look like,       in regards to these standards.
-  * Do not suppress deprecated methods, at some point in time, there is a good chance that these will finally be       replaced with a different method, and are much easier to find if not supressed.
+  * Do not suppress deprecated methods, at some point in time, there is a good chance that these will finally be       replaced with a different method, and are much easier to find if not suppressed.
   * Use abstract classes to prevent you repeating tons of methods in classes
   * Use interfaces for semantics
   * General file header is as follows: